tjbergstrom/Covid-Mask-Detection/readme.md

 - #### Testing

-You can say that a model comes out to ~99% accuracy based on training metrics, but how good is it on video for the intended use case?
+You can say that a model comes out to ~99% accuracy based on training metrics, but how good is it on video for the intended use?
 First I had to actually deploy the models in video, as described below.

 ### Computer Vision:

-The goal of the project was to detect whether a person is wearing a face mask real time video, and calculate the mask usage for the duration of the stream.
+The goal of the project was to detect whether a person is wearing a face mask in real time video, and calculate the mask usage for the duration of the stream.

 - #### Part 1, detect and classify: